 Library check-out:

-Scans individual faces at check-out, so performance is less crucial since the system only performs one facial recognition at a time
+Scans individual faces at check-out, so performance is less critical since the system only performs one facial match at a time

 Features by Vertical